soniajoseph/soniajoseph/_posts/21-10-12-unfinished-thoughts.md

 The other variable is whether to financially optimize-- not for personal wealth, but enough to significantly become a significant player and invest in bets that no one else would otherwise invest in.
 Given that 84% of EA is funded by mega-billionaires, I suspect that financially optimizing would increase the preference-set of things that are funded.

+Effective Altruism calls this model "earn to give."
+In 2016 when I was more enmeshed with the community, I got the impression "earn to give" meant take a stable job and invest 20% of your income.
+However, friends who are more embedded in the movement tell me that times are changing and EA members recognize the power of the startup law.

+Thus it's not clear to me why EA hasn't founded something like Y-Combinator which gets most of its return from the power law unicorn of AirBnB.
+An EA-adjacent friend hypothesizes that entrepreneurs "like secret knowledge" and EA doesn't feel very "secret" anymore-- so this may be an aesthetic preference.

 If financially optimizing is the play, the next question is which companies would be the most profitable if created.
 I'm steadily looking at the DeFi sector, but we're in a web 3 bull run and the market is quickly saturating.
 It's hard to fully assess because the space as ballooned rapidly very quickly.
 To gather more data about web 3 as a bet, I've joined communities like KERNEL and will soon be spending some time in NYC.

 Staying in AI, bets that are both financially and philosophically aligned look like building an industrial-scale language model, screen capture, or some other company with giant amounts of data and compute.
 It's not obvious to me why GPT-3 has basically zero US competitors.
 However, the outcome here looks pretty cleanly like "get acquihired by Google or Microsoft" and it's not clear that this is a great outcome.
 AI is a maturing and gated world where web 3 is not.